colinhacks/devii/README.md

 # Devii 😎

 A dev blog starter for 2020.
+Get started quickly with Next.js + React + TypeScript + Markdown + syntax highlighting.

-Check out the blog post describing the motivation + design of this project at [https://vriad.com/blog/devii](https://vriad.com/blog/devii)
+Check out the blog post describing the motivation + design of this project at [https://vriad.com/blog/devii](https://vriad.com/blog/devii).

-Next.js + React + TypeScript + Markdown + syntax highlighting = 🔥🔥🔥

 ### Powered by Next.js

-Devii is powered by Next.js.
+The core of this repo is [Next.js](https://https://nextjs.org).
 We chose Next.js because it's the simplest, most elegant way to generate a static version of a React-based website.

-Check out the Next.js documentation [here](https://nextjs.org/docs) to make sure it's the right choice for your project.
+Check out the documentation [here](https://nextjs.org/docs) to make sure it's the right choice for your project.

 ## Get started